Twins vs. Royals Player Props Betting Odds

 Gallo Stats

-- Gallo has three doubles, seven home runs, seven walks and 14 RBI (11 total hits).
+- Gallo has 12 hits with three doubles, a triple, seven home runs, eight walks and 14 RBI.

-- Gallo will look for his fifth straight game with a hit in this contest.
-During his last five outings he is batting .267 with two doubles, two home runs, two walks and three RBI.
+- Gallo will look for his sixth straight game with a hit in this contest.
+During his last five outings he is batting .333 with two doubles, a triple, two home runs, two walks and three RBI.

 Gallo Recent Games